Trump ups the ante on tariffs, vowing massive taxes on goods from Mexico, Canada and China on Day 1

 The president-elect claimed in the post that Chinese officials promised him the country would execute drug dealers caught funneling drugs into the United States but “never followed through.”

+Responding to Trump’s announcement, Chinese Embassy spokesperson Liu Pengyu said his country has been in communication with the US about counternarcotics operations and that “the idea of China knowingly allowing fentanyl precursors to flow into the United States runs completely counter to facts and reality.”

+“About the issue of US tariffs on China, China believes that China-Us economic and trade cooperation is mutually beneficial in nature.
+No one will win a trade war or a tariff war,” Liu said in a statement to CNN.

-CNN has reached out to the embassies of Mexico, Canada and China for comment.
+CNN has reached out to the embassies of Mexico and Canada comment.

 Trump’s tariff plan